 This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American 19-20th Figurative Art and Portraiture."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
-Clicking on titles takes readers directly to the articles and essays.
-The date at the end of each title is the date of publication in Resource Library.
+Clicking on titles takes readers directly to these articles and essays.
+The date at the end of each title is the Resource Library publication date.

 Articles and essays from Resource Library in chronological order:

 From other websites:

 Alexander O. Levy: American Painter, Art Deco Artist, an exhibit held November 14, 2014 - March 29, 2015 at the Burchfield Penney Art Center.
 Includes essay by Scott Propeack, chief curator, Burchfield Penney Art Center.
 Accessed February, 2016.

 American Faces: A Cultural History of Portraiture and Identity is a 2017 exhibit at the Middlebury College Museum of Art which says: "American Faces: A Cultural History of Portraiture and Identity, which opens February 17 at the Middlebury College Museum of Art, brings together ninety portraits from more than twenty collections to explore and explain why Americans have been fascinated with images of themselves for more than 300 years."
 Accessed 3/17